 Diana J. Mason, PhD, RN, is the Rudin Professor of Nursing and Co-director of the Center for Health, Media, and Policy at Hunter College, City University of New York.
 She is Editor-in-Chief Emeritus of the American Journal of Nursing, a member of the National Advisory Board of Kaiser Health News, producer and moderator of “Healthstyles,” a weekly radio program, and the lead co-editor of Policy and Politics in Nursing and Health Care and The Nursing Profession: Development, Challenges, Opportunities in the Robert Wood Johnson Foundation Health Policy Book Series.
 She is President-Elect of the American Academy of Nursing and a fellow in the New York Academy of Medicine.

-Joshua M. Sharfstein, MD, is Secretary of the Maryland Department of Health and Mental Hygiene.
-He has previously served as the Principal Deputy Commissioner of the US Food and Drug Administration and as Commissioner of Health for Baltimore.
+Joshua M. Sharfstein, MD, is Associate Dean for Public Health Practice and Training at the Johns Hopkins Bloomberg School of Public Health.
+He previously served as Secretary of the Maryland Department of Health and Mental Hygiene, as the Principal Deputy Commissioner of the US Food and Drug Administration, and as Commissioner of Health for Baltimore.
 A pediatrician, he lives with his family in Baltimore.

 Mark D. Smith, MD, MBA, has been President and Chief Executive Officer of the California HealthCare Foundation, an independent philanthropy dedicated to improving the health of the people of California through its program areas, since its formation in 1996.
 A board-certified internist, Smith is a member of the clinical faculty at UCSF and an attending physician at the Positive Health Program (for AIDS care) at San Francisco General Hospital.
 He has been elected to the Institute of Medicine.
 He has served on the Performance Measurement Committee of the National Committee for Quality Assurance and the editorial board of the Annals of Internal Medicine.